kumarkshiv/kumarkshiv/README.md

 - 👋 Hi, I’m Shiv Kumar
 - 👀 I’m interested in Software Defined Network(SDN) and Network systems.
-- 🌱 I’m currently in my first year of my PhD(Computer science) at IIT Hyderabad under Dr. Praveen Tammana.[(Link)](https://praveenabt.github.io/)
+- 🌱 I’m currently in the 3rd year of my PhD(Computer Science) at IIT Hyderabad under Dr. Praveen Tammana.[(Link)](https://praveenabt.github.io/)
-- 🌱 I'm also learning P4 language for data-plane programming in SDN.
+- 🌱 I have knowledge of P4 language for data-plane programming in SDN.
-- 💞️ I’m looking to collaborate on any opensource project related to P4 language/SDN.
+- 🌱 I also have knowledge of eBPF/XDP and the internals of the eBPF subsystem of Linux.
+- 💞️ I’m working on a project which revolves around eBPF (extended Berkeley Packet Filter).
+I am curious to learn more about eBPF and it's interesting usecases.
 - 📫 You can reach me at kumar.shiv301@gmail.com
 - 📫 My LinkedIn profile:[(Link)](https://in.linkedin.com/in/shivkumar301)